Open-Wine-Components/umu-launcher/README.md

 # WHAT IS THIS?

-This is a work in progress POC (proof of concept) for a unified launcher for windows games on linux.
+This is a unified launcher for windows games on linux.
 It is essentially a copy of the Steam Linux Runtime/Steam Runtime Tools (https://gitlab.steamos.cloud/steamrt/steam-runtime-tools) that Valve uses for proton, with some modifications made so that it can be used outside of Steam.

 # WHAT DOES IT DO?